Sim-Suction: Learning a Suction Grasp Policy for Cluttered Environments Using a Synthetic Benchmark: EXPERIMENTS

 \subsection{Real Robot Experiments Setup}

-To further evaluate the \textit{Sim-Suction} performance in the real world and address the domain gap problem, we perform experiments with a Fetch mobile manipulation platform equipped with a Primesense Carmine 1.09 head camera and a modular end-effector system~\cite{modular_end_effector} with a $1.5cm$ diameter bellows suction cup, which can have up to a $1.3kg$ payload (Fig.~\ref{exp_setup}).
+To further evaluate the \textit{Sim-Suction} performance in the real world and address the domain gap problem, we perform experiments with a Fetch mobile manipulation platform equipped with a Primesense Carmine 1.09 head camera and a modular end-effector system~\cite{modular_end_effector} with interchangeable 1.5cm radius suction cups with multi-bellow designs rated for 1.3kg payload (Fig.~\ref{exp_setup}).
 The inference and grasping planning algorithms run on a remote laptop with an NVIDIA GeForce 3070Ti GPU.
 The Fetch robot and the vacuum pump control module communicate with the remote laptop via ROS nodes.
 To initiate the experiments, the Fetch robot approaches the workbench and positions itself to observe the tabletop.
-The robot's head camera height may change during each trial, resulting in an arbitrary viewpoint for each experiment, which further tests the model's adaptability to varying perspectives.
-Considering the diameter of the suction cup, we pick 60 novel objects that the policy did not have any prior knowledge of.
-We split the objects into two difficulty levels shown in Fig.~\ref{exp_setup}: Level 1: $20$ objects with only primitive shapes, and Level 2: $40$ objects with varied geometries.
+Once in its initial position, the robot's base remains static throughout the operation, as base movement is not required for arm movement and grasp planning in our setup.
+While the base is fixed, the robot's torso is capable of vertical movement to adjust its viewing angle and arm height as needed, which is considered part of the motion planning.
+As a result, the camera height may vary across trials due to the torso adjustments, creating an arbitrary viewpoint for each experiment and testing the model's adaptability.
+Given the limitations of our camera setup in capturing fine object details, we made selective decisions about the objects included in the real-world experiments.
+Specifically, Level 3 objects with intricate details were excluded, as our manipulator's camera resolution was insufficient to accurately capture their nuances, affecting grasp prediction performance.
+Our focus was primarily on Level 1 and Level 2 objects, as these categories represent most objects commonly encountered.
+We selected 60 novel objects for our experiments, which the policy had no prior knowledge of.
+The objects were split into two difficulty levels shown in Fig.~\ref{exp_setup}: Level 1: $20$ objects with only primitive shapes, and Level 2: $40$ objects with varied geometries.
 For Level 1, since it has fewer objects, we dump all 20 objects onto the table to create a confined environment.
 For Level 2, we place the 40 objects in a bin.
 For the cluttered mix, we put all 60 objects in the bin.
 This experimental setup further tests the performance of the \textit{Sim-Suction} policy in handling objects with different shapes and difficulty levels under various environmental conditions.